Nov 10, 2025 · 1490 words · 7 min read

 Enterprises

-These automation solutions can be simple or complex, but all share similar patterns that this book will analyze and digest for you, ending with some sophisticated real-world use cases in Part 5 – Patterns and Use Cases.
+These solutions can be simple or complex, but they share common patterns.
+This book analyzes those patterns and ends with sophisticated real-world use cases in Part 5 – Patterns and Use Cases.

 1.3.2.
 Common pitfalls to avoid#

-• Trying to automate everything at once — Start small with high-impact, low-risk use cases to build confidence and expertise
+• Trying to automate everything at once: Start small.
+Pick high-impact, low-risk use cases to build confidence and expertise.

-• Neglecting the human element — Technical solutions without proper change management and team buy-in (i.e., trust) often fail
+• Neglecting the human element: Technical solutions without change management and team buy-in (trust) usually fail.

-• Underestimating data quality requirements — Automation is only as good as the data it operates on; invest in data accuracy and consistency early in the process.
+• Underestimating data quality: Automation is only as good as its data.
+Invest in accuracy and consistency early.

-• Building without testing — Implement robust testing and validation processes before deploying automation to production
+• Building without testing: Test and validate before deploying to production.

-Finally, before closing this chapter, let’s remember a universal truth: let your work speak for itself.
+Finally: let your work speak for itself.
 How?
-By defining and implementing measurements to objectively explain the benefits of network automation solutions and how they positively impact the business.
+Define and track measurements that objectively show the benefits of network automation and how they impact the business.

 1.3.3.
 Measuring automation success#